Team Fortress 2 In-depth Tips

 - Oh right, the scout part.
 Combine the spies with scouts for a more balanced capturing approach.
 When the previous point is captured, the spy takes care of the final defenses and makes way for the scouts, who quickly run to the point to make the capture.
 Scouts have double capture speed, so the enemy has even less time to react.
 Or if the enemy is really easy to sneak by, forget the spies and use only scouts.

 - Remember to guard points behind the front line too.
-Don't focus all your attention there, but if you're a Demoman or an Engineer, assess the situation carefully.
-A sentry or a few stickies might be worth the trouble.
+Don't focus all your attention there, but if you're a Demoman or an Engineer, a sentry or a few stickies might be worth the trouble.

 Sentry destroyer: Spy+Demoman

 - None that are equally useful.
 Spy+Soldier is ok, if they coordinate their efforts to make the engineer unable to repair the sentry on time, but Demoman is usually the way to go.
-Pyro also become a viable alternative after the pyro update.
 Add a medic in the mix for a higher success rate.

 - Kill those spies.
 Really kill them so that they die.
 Be paranoid.
 Shoot all your teammates, even those who don't act suspiciously.
 Get backup that can disturb the demoman so he can't do his part of the job.